Shout Out to Grout | Bedrosians Tile & Stone

 HELPFUL TIP: Most stones and some ceramic or porcelain tiles need to be sealed before grouting.
 This is especially true when using grout as a contrast to the tile color. if the tile you selected requires sealing, follow the directions on the sealer label for surface preparation, application methods, drying time, etc. Grouting unsealed tiles can result in a difficult clean up and may result in a less than satisfactory appearance.
 If you are unsure if your tile requires sealing or what kind of sealer is appropriate, please ask your Bedrosians salesperson

-As you can see, the darker grouts really makes the white tile pop, but the lighter selections give it a more subtle look.
+As you can see, the white grouts really makes the colored tile pop.
 If you like the pattern of the tile, a dark grout is best.
 It keeps the grout lines looking clean and sharp and does a good job of concealing dirt in areas with higher foot traffic.
 We don’t recommend a bright white grout for a floor installation in a heavy traffic area, as the light color requires more cleaning to keep it looking bright.
 Bright white grout is used more often for backsplashes or light-traffic floors.
 If you want the look of a white/light grout on the floor, don’t let that deter you as you can seal the grout to help keep the color bright and keep up on maintenance.

 HELPFUL TIP: Keep in mind that light-colored grout can be impractical for areas that get dirty quickly, such as entryways.
 For high-traffic areas, choose a color that won't need to be washed daily to maintain its look.
 Colors can be anywhere from a mid to darker grey, beige or brown - depending on the tile color.